ast-fortiss-tum/cam2sim/README.md

 Manual link: __https://drive.google.com/file/d/16iTu0wRpsOU_tOU-lxcPNd9mEVJnlK1C/view?usp=sharing__

-After extracting, you should have the full `data/data_for_validation/reference_bag/` structure shown above.
+After extracting, you should have the full `data/data_for_validation/` structure shown above.
 The three real-world `trajectory<N>.csv` are the cloudy-condition runs used as ground truth in the paper.
-The three `splatfacto_run<N>_trajectory.json` are the simulated drives that reproduce the paper's numbers; they are included as a baseline so 6C can be run end-to-end even before you produce your own Step 5D drives.
+The three `splatfacto_run<N>_trajectory.json` are the simulated drives that reproduce the paper's numbers; they are included as a baseline so `6C` can be run end-to-end even before you produce your own Step 5D drives.
+The `semantic/` and `semantic_carla/` folders contain the SegFormer GT and CARLA replay semantic maps used by `6B`.

 For details on each individual script in Step 6, see the [`6_validation`](#6_validation) section further below.